MahmoudHamdi9/Marketing-Intelligence-Dashboard/README.md

 ## About This Project

-An independent portfolio project built over ~1 month to demonstrate end-to-end data analytics skills.
-Not affiliated with or commissioned by any company referenced in the data.
-All brand names are anonymized (GM / CR).
-Data was collected from public social media pages via Apify — no private or user-level data was accessed.
+An independent portfolio project showcasing end-to-end data analytics and business intelligence skills.
+This project is not affiliated with or endorsed by any referenced company.
+Brand names are anonymized (GM / CR), and all data was collected exclusively from publicly available social media pages using Apify.
+No private or user-level data was accessed.

 ## 👤 Author